pytorch/pytorch/docs/source/notes/autograd.rst

 The tensors for which the user want to compute the gradients can be marked using the :code:`.requires_grad_()` function.
 The user can then use any pytorch function on this tensor to compute the final value of its function.
 Each of these function is composed of one or more elementary operation.
-Each operation will add an element to the "chain" if jacobian products that the backward pass will compute.
+Each operation will add an element to the "chain" if Jacobian products that the backward pass will compute.
 In particular, consider the following function:

 .. code::